 How to Train Your New Virtual Assistant

-The next time you sit down to complete ANY task, open a new document in Google Drive.
+The next time you sit down to complete any task, open a new document in Google Drive.
 Title the document the name of the task that you’re about to complete.
 As you go through each step of the task, type the detailed instructions into the document.
 Include every little detailed part of the task, just like you were typing it for someone in the first grade.
-Make it EASY to understand.
-Make sure the directions are CLEAR.
-Don’t have the curse of knowledge.
-If needed, take screenshots and include them in the document to help describe what you’re doing.
+Make sure that the instructions are easy to understand.
+Take screenshots and include them in the document to help describe what you’re doing.

-Once you’ve completed the task, try sharing the document with your kid (12 years old or older is probably good) and ask them to complete the task, ensuring that they can follow the instructions (more so that you wrote them clear enough for a child to understand), and that they can perform the task without a hitch.
-If all goes well, then CHA CHING!!!
+Share the document with your kid (12 years old or older is probably good) and ask them to complete the task, ensuring that they can follow the instructions without a hitch.
+Congratulations!
 You’ve created your first training document for your virtual assistant.

 Tasks for Your Virtual Assistant

 You may find yourself overwhelmed with a bunch of “busy” tasks (minutia, as I like to call them), but still not know which ones you can hand over to a Virtual Assistant to take care of.
 So I’ve compiled a list of various tasks that my Virtual Assistant does for me.
 Maybe you can get some ideas from this.
 And don’t worry, it’s ok to let go of these things and let someone else do them!!